Kanomble/celery_blast/README.md

     - [x] build ml or neighbour joining trees from all msa's
 - [ ] blastn one way searches can't display query sequence informations (of DNA sequences) received by biopython, biopython uses the protein db per default which causes errors if gene ids are provided
 - [x] check if backward organism is in database
-  - [ ] check if query sequences are in backward database
+  - [X] check if query sequences are in backward database
 - [ ] installation still requires the `assembly_levels.sql` SQL-Script which inserts the four assembly levels, search for automatic insertions by installation
 - [ ] add more options to BlastSettings - Alter BlastSettings model and forms
 - [x] integrate functionality for Create Taxonomic Node File option in celery_blast project
-    - [ ] think about multiple species_name inputs ...
+    - [X] think about multiple species_name inputs ... --> not possible
 - [X] add configuration environment variables for SNAKEMAKE - settings.py
 - [X] use a config file for all configuration options, e.g. the panoptes - settings.py
 - [X] reciprocal BLAST results, sequence in output and string of taxonomy; EXAMPLE: https://docs.google.com/spreadsheets/d/1EBwEp-C0ocCUBx3zVaCtxrMlTKGTZHx19lPq8q7W_bE/edit#gid=649158632